Globalization, Trade, and Health Economics

 Impact of Trade on Risk Factors for Disease

-Trade also affects health through its direct impact on risk factors for disease by either acting as a “vector” for pathogens, or by increasing or limiting availability of goods that affect health.
+Trade also affects health through its direct impact on risk factors for disease either by acting as a “vector” for pathogens, or by increasing or limiting availability of goods that affect health.
 This is through the pathogens that travel with goods, including livestock and plants, and through commodities traded that have clear health effects, such as medicines, alcohol, and tobacco.

 Trade Liberalization and Communicable Disease